Motivation of the study

 In vivo studies

 Breast cancer cells were grown in the right flank of immunodeficient mice.
 PDT was conducted once the tumors reached 6 mm in diameter.
-Photosensitizer was injected via tail vein and after 6-hour drug-light interval tumors were irradiated for 4 minutes using Modulight’s ML7710 laser with a 689 nm wavelength and 120 J/cm2 light dose.
-Tumor size was monitored by caliper measurement twice a week for 25 days.
+Photosensitizer was injected via tail vein and after the 6-hour drug-light interval tumors were irradiated for 4 minutes using Modulight’s ML7710 laser with a 689 nm wavelength and 120 J/cm2 light dose.
+The tumor size was monitored by caliper measurement twice a week for 25 days.

 In vitro studies on breast cancer cells showed that the killing effect of PDT is dependent on both the laser light dose and photosensitizer concentration (Figure 1).
 HS201 showed higher cytotoxicity towards breast cancer cells at lower concentrations than verteporfin.
 HS201 and verteporfin both had high cytotoxicity with 0-hour and 3-hour drug-light intervals (Figure 2).
-However, only HS201 retained its cytotoxic efficacy when longer 6-hour drug-light interval was used, while cytotoxicity of verteporfin was comparable to no treatment.
+However, only HS201 retained its cytotoxic efficacy when the longer 6-hour drug-light interval was used, while cytotoxicity of verteporfin was comparable to no treatment.

 Figure 1: The cell killing efficacy of HS201 (left) and verteporfin (right) with different photosensitizer concentrations and laser light doses.

 Figure 2: The cell killing efficacy of HS201, verteporfin, or no treatment with different drug-light intervals and laser light doses.